Spire Residences

 - Procurement Invitation

-- Floor Levels 40
+- Levels 40 floors

-- Site Area 1,530m2
+- Site area 1,530m2

-- Selected Awards
+- Selected awards

 Navigating a difficult site, the ground floor skilfully traverses the significant level change between Ann and Queen Streets with a grand staircase in the lobby.